godotengine/godot-docs/classes/class_fontfile.rst

 | *Getter*  | get_subpixel_positioning()      |
 +-----------+---------------------------------+

-Font glyph sub-pixel positioning mode.
+Font glyph subpixel positioning mode.
 Subpixel positioning provides shaper text and better kerning for smaller font sizes, at the cost of memory usage and font rasterization speed.
 Use :ref:`TextServer.SUBPIXEL_POSITIONING_AUTO<class_TextServer_constant_SUBPIXEL_POSITIONING_AUTO>` to automatically enable it based on the font size.

 Method Descriptions
 -------------------